-Lipedema also known as painful fat syndrome is a chronic disease that is most common in females.
-It is bilateral symmetrical fatty tissue excess, mainly in the hip region, upper and lower extremities.
-Lipedema is extremely rare in males and often goes misdiagnosed as lymphedema.
-Lymphedema is usually asymmetrical and can either be congenital, or acquired.
-The symmetrical enlargement of both lower limbs is a hallmark indication of lipedema.
+Lipedema, also known as painful fat syndrome, is a chronic disease most common in females.
+The swelling and expansion of fatty tissue occurs mainly in the hip region and upper and lower extremities.
+Lipedema is extremely rare in males and is often misdiagnosed as Lymphedema, which is similar and can be present at birth or developed later on.

-The best way to diagnose lipedema is manual inspection by a trained physician.
-A healthcare physician may feel pea like nodules upon palpitation.
-As the disease progresses so does the size of nodules as well as in number.
+The best way to diagnose lipedema is manual and visual examination by a trained physician.
+The healthcare physician will look and feel for abnormal tissue growth, or nodules.
+As the disease progresses the size and number of nodules do as well.